 Basseterre, St. Kitts, February 16, 2018 (SKNIS): A number of Information and Communication Technology (ICT) personnel in St. Kitts and Nevis are currently exploring the use of Amazon Web Services through a two-day official technical training workshop at the newly reopened National ICT Centre.

-He pointed out an important aspect of the training where persons would be introduced to an overview of the many Amazon infrastructure Web Services, and outlined a number of expected outcomes coming out of the training.
+Ultimately, it is undeniable that the importance of ICT training has soared in recent years.
+For instance, CompTIA certifications such as comptia n10-007 have never been more in demand.
+With this in mind, Mr. Bowrin pointed out an important aspect of the training where people would be introduced to an overview of the many Amazon infrastructure Web Services, and outlined a number of expected outcomes coming out of the training.

 “The three core expected outcomes would be: a good overview exposing a cadre of 20-30 persons as to what’s possible; a clean cloud use policy; and an agreement between the Government of St. Kitts and Nevis and Amazon that we will continue this relationship, extending to more training and to them coming back and branding the innovation units … so that this is not just a one-off visit and go – that this is the first step in a development partner relations between the Government of St. Kitts and Nevis, its people and Amazon Web Services,” said Mr. Bowrin.